jolivetr/mpits/readme.md

   - openmpi (maybe mpich... should be okay... has not been tested...)
   - PETSc
   - HDF5 library with parallel support
-  - Python (tested with 2.7, but should be compatible with 3.6) with the following libraries:
+  - Python (works only with 2.7 because based on [GIAnT](http://earthdef.caltech.edu/projects/giant)) with the following libraries:
     - numpy
     - scipy
     - mpi4py